Open for MSc semester projects, Interns and PhDs

 However, while acquisition may be simple, interpretation is comparatively challenging, prone to subjective bias as well as a lack of standardisation.

-Thus, we propose DeepChest, a deep learning approach leveraging transformer architecture to address variable missingness for robust patient-level aggregation of individual images.
+Thus, we propose DeepChest, a deep learning approach leveraging transformer architecture for robust patient-level aggregation of individual images.

 Keywords: interdisciplinary, deep learning, computer vision, BERT, image analysis, tabular data, prognostication, diagnosis